Subtixx/fauxmoESP/README.md

 (1) When using gen3 devices TCP port must be 80 always.
 (2) Arduino Core for ESP8266 requires LwIP set to "v1.4 Higher Bandwidth".

 * fauxmoESP 3.1.X: When using with gen3 devices TCP port must be 80.
-You can define it with the `setPort` method.
+You can define it with the `setWebServerPort` method.

 * fauxmoESP 3.1.X: If you application already uses port 80 you can prevent fauxmoESP from creating its own webserver and inject the values from your application handlers to the library.
 Check the fauxmoESP_External_Server example.